 The federal Fair Debt Collection Practices Act (FDCPA) offers consumers protection against overly aggressive debt collection actions by debt collectors and debt collection agencies.
-If a bill collector has violated federal law in its dealings with you, there are steps you can take depending on your goal.
-These range from suing the debt collector to reporting the collector to government agencies to using the violations as a negotiation tactic on the debt.
+If a bill collector has violated federal law, you can take certain steps depending on your goal.
+These steps range from suing the debt collector to reporting the collector to government agencies to using the violations as a negotiation tactic on the debt.

-If a debt collector violates the FDCPA, you have several available remedies:
+If a debt collector violates the FDCPA, here are some potential remedies.

-The consumer may bring a lawsuit against the debt collector in state court.
+You may bring a lawsuit against the debt collector in state court.
 In the lawsuit, you must prove that the debt collector violated the FDCPA.
-If successful, you may be able to collect $1,000 in statutory damages, and possibly more if you suffered harm from the violations.
-(To learn more about the amount and type of damages you can collect in a FDCPA lawsuit, see Damages for FDCPA Violations.)
+If successful, you might be able to collect $1,000 in statutory damages, and possibly more if you suffered harm from the violations.

-Small claims courts may be a better option for consumers who do not want to hire an attorney or spend the time required for a full-blown state court lawsuit.
+Small claims courts might be a better option for consumers who don't want to hire an attorney or spend the time required for a full-blown state court lawsuit.
 Small claims courts allow individuals to argue their case without an attorney and through an expedited process.
 These courts typically offer the consumer one shortened hearing in order to argue the case to a judge.

 The Federal Trade Commission (FTC) is charged with overseeing debt collector actions and ensuring that the FDCPA is not violated.
 Consumers can contact the FTC with FDCPA concerns.
 You can file an online complaint using the FTC's Complaint Assistant at www.ftccomplaintassistant.gov.